jeske/BrowserSanity/STRATEGIES_FOR_AI/Nuklear_UI_BASICS.md

 - Use dynamic layouts instead of fixed pixel sizes
 - Let Nuklear handle coordinate scaling

-This architecture has been tested and proven to work reliably for multi-window Nuklear applications on Windows with proper input handling, rendering, and DPI support.
+This context-per-window architecture has been tested and proven to provide complete input isolation while preventing assertion failures and maintaining clean, maintainable code structure.